 The purpose of the professional development phase is to focus on each student's career plans and to familiarize students with the pharmacy profession, different practice settings, and optional post-graduate study.
 Students will be assigned one or more professional development mentor(s) at the end of their P2 year, based on their curricular track and PharmD research project.
 Students will also be assigned a PharmD research mentor who will supervise the student's research project.
 Professional development mentor assignments will be made by the Chair of the College Mentoring Committee in consultation with the Student Affairs Office.
-Students will meet with their professional development mentors will advise students about their P3 elective courses based on the student's career goals, review the student's professional development ference on the student and mentor have met.
+Students will meet with their professional development mentors each semester as part of the Professional Development course series (PHARM 7841, 7842, 7843, 7844).
+Professional development mentors will advise students about their P3 elective courses based on the student's career goals, review the student's professional development reflection assignments, ePortfolio, and curriculum vitae, and sign their Professional Development Mentoring Checklist to document that the student and mentor have met.
 During the P4 year, mentors will provide individualized guidance for each student's planned experiential studies and post-graduation career plans.
 It is expected that structured individualized mentoring and career planning will assist students in choosing optimal didactic and experiential training to prepare each student for a successful and rewarding career in the pharmacy profession.

-If a student wishes to change mentors they must state their reasons why in writing to the Executive Associate Dean for Professional Education.
+If a student wishes to change mentors, they must state their reasons why in writing to the Executive Associate Dean for Professional Education.
 Every effort will be made to accommodate these requests.